Members of the Department

 Timetable Provision

-Education for Employability (LLW) – One 35 minute
+Years 8,9 &10 | Education for Employability (LLW) – One 35 minute Period per week. |

-Careers: One 35-minute period per week, organised into six groups according to Form Class.
+Years 11 &12 | Careers: One 35-minute period per week, organised into six groups according to Form Class. |

-Careers: One 35-minute period per week, organised into groups according to AS/A2 Subject Choice.
+Year 13&14 | Careers: One 35-minute period per week, organised into groups according to AS/A2 Subject Choice. |

 Careers Guidance

 In Year 12 students receive specialist advice by way of Careers Guidance Interviews (CGI) conducted by staff from the NI Careers Service.
 This arrangement is an integral part of the annual Partnership Agreement, which outlines the suite of services on offer to the Careers Department.
-Students at other key transition points can also request a CGI with Mr. Wilson, who fully endorses the department’s ‘Open Door’ policy.

 In Years 13 & 14 all students are offered careers guidance at a much more intensive level.
-In Year 14 in particular the focus is very much on the completion of applications for Higher Education i.e. UCAS, CAO, St. Mary’s Teacher Training College, Belfast Metropolitan College and other regional colleges of Further Education.
-Post-16 students are also offered extensive Interview preparation and receive assistance when preparing to undertake third level entrance examinations.
+In Year 14 the focus is very much on the completion of applications for Higher Education courses i.e. UCAS, CAO, St. Mary’s College, Belfast and regional colleges of Further Education.

 Learning for Life and Work (LLW)

-The Employability strand of LFLW is timetabled as a discrete subject in Years 8 – 10 (Key Stage 3) and is delivered by a team of experienced teachers.
+The Employability strand of LLW is timetabled as a discrete subject in Years 8 – 10 (Key Stage 3) and is delivered by a team of experienced teachers.
 Key concepts within this strand include:

 STEM – Science, Technology, Engineering & Mathematics